SC3-TUD/NCC-Private-sector-investments-in-climate-change-adaptation-/README.md

 # Economic Analysis Repository

-This repository contains the data and econometric analysis for Private sector investments in climate change adaptation by Filatova et al. 2025 [link to the paper once it get published].
-The analysis is divided into two main components: descriptive statistics and econometric modeling.
+This repository contains the data and econometric analysis for 'Private sector investments in climate change adaptation' by Filatova et al. 2025 [link to the paper once it get published].
+The analysis consists of two main components: descriptive statistics and econometric modeling.

 ## Repository Structure